Advertisement

 The powder room of the New Plymouth villa with cheetahs all over the wallpaper

 They also refreshed one of the upstairs bathrooms, tiling the floor and shower and installing a new mirror.
-The other one, with a claw-foot bath, had been updated in the past seven years or so, and was left.
-Downstairs they refurbished the powder room off the laundry, tiling the floor, repainting walls and installing a new vanity and toilet.
+The other one, with a claw-foot bath, had been updated in the past seven years, so they left it.
+Downstairs, they refurbished the powder room off the laundry, tiling the floor, repainting the walls and installing a new vanity and toilet.

 “And I have some pieces I truly adore from Gina Fabish’s [New Plymouth] store – the pair of mottled jade Chinese Foo dogs in my bedroom, and a Willy Guhl-style planter on the outdoor coffee table.”